Domestic Violence Attorney Westwood

 Per the new domestic violence law, crimes can now include:

-- Domestic Assault: There is now separate criminal offenses for domestic assault and domestic assault and battery.
+- Domestic Assault: There are now separate criminal offenses for domestic assault and domestic assault and battery.
 It must be alleged that the defendant assaulted or assaulted and battered the victim, and that they had a domestic relationship.
 (See the definition of a domestic relationship).
-The crime carries up to 2 1/2 years in jail or house of corrections.
+The crime carries up to 2 1/2 years in jail or house of correction.

 - Aggravated Domestic Assault: Also created was the crime of Aggravated Domestic Assault or Aggravated Domestic Assault and Battery.
 It must be alleged that the defendant assaulted or assaulted and battered the victim, that they had a domestic relationship (See the definition of a domestic relationship), and the defendant had previously been found culpable for an offense of domestic violence.

-- Strangulation: Strangulation carries a penalty of up to 2 1/2 years in jail (house of corrections) or up to 5 years in state prison.
-Aggravated Strangulation carries up to 2 1/2 years in jail (house of corrections) or up to 10 years in state prison.
+- Strangulation: Strangulation carries a penalty of up to 2 1/2 years in jail (house of correction) or up to 5 years in state prison.
+Aggravated Strangulation carries up to 2 1/2 years in jail (house of correction) or up to 10 years in state prison.

 - Bail: The law creates new restrictions for when a defendant accused of a crime of domestic violence can be released from custody (either from the police station after an arrest, or from the court upon arraignment).